DisguisedPigeon/entomologist/README.md

     timestamp bigint not null,
     full_contents json
     -- breadcrumbs
     --   This comes from elixir's Error Tracker.
-It's an infinite list of texts to help track the error.
+It's an infinite list of texts to help find the error.
 Might add it later.
 );
 ```